My 2-year-old daughter is killing my personal brand name

 Also, don’t forget my recent marketing change that happened in this blog.
 I am publishing ALL of my posts in this very blog, wherever they are originally posted.
 So, by subscribing with your email address, you’ll never miss a post of mine, even if you don’t follow my other websites or like my partners.

 Know this, though: if I suddenly die tomorrow, this blog and my social media profiles will be dead.
-You can support me in the after-life by following my projects and I will make sure you will be treated well when you join me.
+You can support me in the after-life by and I will make sure you will be treated well when you join me.